Hugh Broughton Architects

 Aerial view of the existing base

-Our design comprises three inter-connected aerodynamically shaped two-storey buildings of matching width, which step down the hillside.
-The three buildings are offset from each other to minimise risk of snowdrift between and are connected with enclosed links so that the lower level of the upper building connects to the upper level of the lower building.
-All the buildings are elevated above the ground to encourage wind to flow under, thereby minimising snow accumulation.
+- All the buildings were designed to be elevated above the ground to encourage wind to flow under, minimising snow accumulation.
 The geometry of the buildings was tested using snow simulation flumes and wind tunnels to arrive at the optimum aerodynamic form.

-The upper building contains the living accommodation and is the primary point of entrance to Scott Base.
-The upper level contains a mix of single and twin bedrooms, ablutions blocks and living spaces to support a summer population of 100 and a winter crew of 15.
-The dining room includes a glazed end wall with spectacular views towards Mount Erebus and Mount Terror.
-The lower level contains the medical suite, laundry, recreational spaces, food storage, shop, locker room, a welcome lounge and plant spaces.
+- The upper building contained the living accommodation and was the primary point of entrance to Scott Base.
+The upper level contained a mix of single and twin bedrooms, ablutions blocks and living spaces to support a summer population of 100 and a winter crew of 15.
+The lower level contained the medical suite, laundry, recreational spaces, food storage, shop, locker room, a welcome lounge and plant spaces.

-The middle building contains laboratories and offices on the upper level.
-The lower level is dedicated to open-plan deep-field science expedition preparation with level access via a bridge link to the field stores in the lower building.
+- The middle building contained laboratories and offices on the upper level.
+The lower level was dedicated to open-plan deep-field science expedition preparation with level access via a bridge link to the field stores in the lower building.

-The lower building contains the vehicle workshop, inter-continental cargo handling area, waste management and central storage.
-A small roof deck will support science which requires unimpeded views of the horizon and atmosphere.
+- The lower building contained the vehicle workshop, inter-continental cargo handling area, waste management and central storage.
+A small roof deck was planned to support science which required unimpeded views of the horizon and atmosphere.

-The interior design will foster a strong sense of well-being whilst minimising maintenance.
-Warm finishes are being selected for durability, comfort, economy and well-being.
-Significant thought is going into ways in which the design can reflect New Zealand’s cultural and natural landscape, capturing the essence of what it means to be a New Zealander, by conveying Māori values and reflecting New Zealand’s history of involvement in Antarctica.
+- The interior design was developed to foster a strong sense of well-being whilst minimising maintenance.
+Warm finishes were selected for durability, comfort, economy and well-being.
+Significant thought went into ways in which the design would reflect New Zealand’s cultural and natural landscape, capturing the essence of what it means to be a New Zealander, by conveying Māori values and reflecting New Zealand’s history of involvement in Antarctica.

-Building Information Modelling (BIM) is a key feature of the process to design the new Scott Base and the project leverages BIM technologies and workflows to deliver against demanding client requirements.
-User group workshops have been held at each stage of the project, where engagement has been supported by visualisations and virtual walk-throughs output directly from the BIM model.
-These have facilitated detailed client feedback, informing ongoing design development and ensuring that there will be no surprises when the built reality is delivered.
+Building Information Modelling (BIM) was a key feature of the process to design the new Scott Base.
+User group workshops were supported by visualisations and virtual walk-throughs output directly from the BIM model.
+These facilitated detailed client feedback, informing ongoing design development.

-Alongside our work designing the new base, we are also assisting Antarctica New Zealand with the design for relocating their Long-Term Science installations and of the temporary base which is required to enable continued science support during the construction project.
+Alongside our work designing the new base, we also assisted Antarctica New Zealand with the relocation of Long-Term Science installations and with construction of the temporary base to enable continued science support during the construction project.

 Legacy